 Unfortunately, right from the start, the cheap-and-cheerful BBC Choice and BBC Knowledge both scored pitifully low ratings.
 So BBC Knowledge was soon sent upmarket to become a serious documentary channel, while 26 year-old Stuart Murphy was drafted in from UK Play to try and sort Choice out.
 Under his direction, the channel changed its focus dramatically, and would now target 25-34 year olds with a line-up of quirky original programmes alongside 'catch-up' repeats from its bigger brothers.

-Following Choice's change in emphasis, the evening opt-outs for Wales, Scotland and Northern Ireland no longer sat comfortably with the rest of the channel's output, so in late 2001 these were moved to BBC2, allowing Choice to become a fully national channel.
-BBC Wales chose to brand its version separately to the main channel, launching as BBC 2W with dedicated programming for Wales each evening from around 8.30-10pm, including a nightly news and sport bulletin.
+Following Choice's change in emphasis, the evening opt-outs for Wales, Scotland and Northern Ireland no longer sat comfortably with the rest of the channel's output.
+So in March 2001 BBC Choice become a fully national channel, with the nations' opt-outs subsequently moving to BBC2 digital.
+BBC Wales chose to brand its version separately to the main channel, launching in November 2001 as BBC 2W with dedicated programming for Wales each evening from around 8.30-10pm, including a nightly news and sport bulletin.
 This meant viewers wishing to watch BBC2 Wales's normal peaktime programmes had to switch back to analogue.
 BBC 2W eventually closed in 2009.

 With BBC Choice and BBC Knowledge still failing to make much impact, in August 2000 the BBC announced ambitious plans to transform them into more substantial channels.
 These would be named BBC3 and BBC4 respectively, but styled 'BBC Three' and 'BBC Four' in line with its bigger brothers which had been styled as 'BBC One' and 'BBC Two' since October 1997.